spantaleev/matrix-docker-ansible-deploy/docs/maintenance-synapse.md

 ssh -L 1799:localhost:1799 matrix.DOMAIN
 ```

-Then start up an ephemeral [adminer](https://www.adminer.org/) container, connecting it to the matrix-net and linking the postgresql container:
+Then start up an ephemeral [adminer](https://www.adminer.org/) container on the Matrix server, connecting it to the `matrix` network and linking the postgresql container:

 ```
 docker run --rm --publish 1799:8080 --link matrix-postgres --net matrix adminer